MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 08/02-MiniLab_Deploy Kubernetes with AKS.md

     --subnet-prefix 10.240.0.0/16
 ```

-2.Next, retrieve, and store the subnet ID in a Bash variable by running the command below.
+2.Next, retrieve and store the subnet ID in a Bash variable by running the command below.

 ```Azure CLI
 SUBNET_ID=$(az network vnet subnet show \